matthewrgourd/op-art/README.md

 # Op art

-A digitized selection of my optical art for online viewing.
+A digitized selection of optical art by Matt Gourd.
+Originals: pen on paper.